yurialmeida5/DA2_Final_Project/data/clean/README.md

-3  Length1     Length from the nose to the beginning of the tail (in cm) 4  Length2     Length from the nose to the notch of the tail (in cm) 5  Length3     Length from the nose to the end of the tail (in cm) 6  Height%     Maximal height as % of Length3
-7  Width%      Maximal width as % of Length3
-8  Sex         1 = male , 0 = female
+3  Length1     Length from the nose to the beginning of the tail (in cm) 4  Length2     Length from the nose to the notch of the tail (in cm) 5  Length3     Length from the nose to the end of the tail (in cm) 6  Height%     Maximal height as % of Length3 (Height =  Height/Length3 * 100) 7  Width%      Maximal width as % of Length3 (Width  =  Width/Length3 * 100) 8  Sex         1 = male , 0 = female

 (Dummy Variables)